scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 pypahdb: a tool designed for JWST
 ---------------------------------

-On the eve of the *JWST*-era, it is our goal to make PAHdb a go-to tools for the astronomical community to analyze and interpret PAH emission spectra.
-The Python analyzes tool pypahdb is one of the means with which we hope to reach that goal. pypahdb is being developed as part of an awarded (*JWST*) Early Release Science (ERS) program titled "Radiative Feedback from Massive Stars as Traced by Multiband Imaging
+On the eve of the *JWST* era, it is our goal to make PAHdb a go-to tools for the astronomical community for analyzing and interpreting PAH emission spectra.
+The Python analysis tool pypahdb is one of the means with which we hope to reach that goal. pypahdb is being developed as part of an awarded (*JWST*) Early Release Science (ERS) program titled "Radiative Feedback from Massive Stars as Traced by Multiband Imaging